RichardLangner/MultiTapButton/README.md

   `button1.userULongB`.

   ## EXAMPLE CODE
   The example code demonstrates some of the events that MultiTapButton uses.
-Ensure you check the button regularly as the timing accuracy depends on refreshing the button's state.
-Best practice is to have a fast non-blocking loop and check the button at the start of the loop() code.
+Ensure you check the button regularly in your code as the timing accuracy depends on refreshing the button's state.
+Best practice is to have a fast non-blocking loop and check the button in the loop() code.